Quanhua (Mark) Liu

-To view Dr. Liu's complete list of publications, visit the research identifier accounts listed below:
+To view Dr. Liu's complete list of publications, visit the account links listed below:

 Quanhua (Mark) Liu is a physical scientist at the NOAA/NESDIS and is leading the soundings team at NOAA/STAR.
 He received a B.S. from Nanjing University of Information Science and Technology (former Nanjing Institute of Meteorology), China, a Master's Degree in Physics from the Chinese Academy of Science, and a PhD in Meteorology and Remote Sensing from the University of Kiel, Germany.
 He has contributed to the development of the first Chinese Meteorological Satellite FengYin-1, the METEOSAT second generation satellite, various NOAA/NASA meteorological satellites, JPSS and GOES-R satellites.
 Quanhua (Mark) Liu was a senior research scientist at the University of Maryland (College Park, MD), working as a co-chair of the Community Radiative Transfer Model committee in the United States.

 His expertise includes: radiative transfer models, satellite radiance assimilation, and sensor calibration and climate studies.